Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 translated just like `Message.args`.

-TODO: After a Vat receives notice of a Promise being resolved, we might choose to remove that promise from the vat's c-list, and forbid the Vat from ever mentioning that promise again.
+TODO: After a Vat receives notice of a Promise being resolved, we might choose to remove that promise from the vat's C-List, and forbid the Vat from ever mentioning that promise again.

 A Vat might be informed that one Promise has been resolved to another Promise